Spaf's Students, Past and Present

 Kat completed an MS thesis in 1997 on the nature of audit trails in intrusion detection systems, entitled Host-based Misuse Detection and Conventional Operating Systems' Audit Data Collection.
 She is now a developer with SAS Institute in North Carolina.

-I was Maja's co-advisor, with Carla Brodley at Tufts.
+I was Maja's co-advisor, with Carla Brodley (formerly with Purdue ECE, now at Northeastern University).
 Maja graduated in spring 2007 after completing a dissertation on the topic of dynamic reauthentication based on computer mouse activity.
 She is currently working for Ab Initio in Boston.

 Christoph Schuba

-Christoph did his MS thesis under my direction, entitled Addressing Weaknesses in the Domain Name System.
+Christoph also completed his MS thesis under my direction, entitled Addressing Weaknesses in the Domain Name System.

 Dannie Stanley